rhagarty/techxchange-instanton-lab/README.md

 kubernetes.containerspec-addcapabilities: enabled
 ```

 > **IMPORTANT**: to save your change and exit the file, hit the escape key, then type `:x`.
-If you received the message `Edit cancelled, no changes made.`, it may indicate that the Knative service has already been edited and the same changes applied.
+If you received the message `Edit cancelled, no changes made`, it may indicate that the Knative service has already been edited and the same changes applied.
 To confirm whether the `containerspec-addcapabilities` is enabled, you can inspect the current configuration of `config-features` by executing the command `kubectl -n knative-serving get cm config-features -oyaml`

 ### Run the following commands to give your application the correct Service Account (SA) and Security Context Contraint (SCC) to run instantOn